 It is also the industry’s leading “think tank” for new strategies, business models, and operational improvements.
 WAN-IFRA issues a wide variety of research reports through its “Shaping the Future of the Newspaper” project, which identifies, analyses and publicises all important breakthroughs and opportunities that can benefit newspapers all over the world.

 WAN-IFRA oversees initiatives to ensure that the press’ essential role in society is understood and respected.
 The organisation fights to protect copyright on-line, to maintain open coverage of newsworthy events, and to help newspaper companies go “green”.
 WAN-IFRA represents the newspaper industry in all international discussions: it has formal associate status to represent the newspaper industry at UNESCO, and consultative status at the United Nations and the Council of Europe.
 It also works closely with the 79 national newspaper associations within its membership.

-WAN-IFRA carries out its work from headquarters in Darmstadt, Germany, and in Paris, France, with subsidiaries in Singapore and India.
+WAN-IFRA carries out its work from headquarters in Frankfurt, Germany, and in Paris, France, with subsidiaries in Singapore and India.